Top 10 Most Ironic Things in Music History

 One of the most ironic predictions ever.

-The Fab Four VS "Four-piece groups with guitars, particularly, are finished".
+The Fab Four vs. "Four-piece groups with guitars, particularly, are finished."

 I'm not a rap fan by any means, but I thought this was too ironic not to mention.
-In "The Real Slim Shady", Eminem says, "You think I give a d*** about a Grammy?
+In "The Real Slim Shady," Eminem says, "You think I give a d*** about a Grammy?
 Half you critics can't stomach me, let alone stand me."

 It won the 2001 Grammy for Best Solo Rap Performance.

-A little pretentious perhaps calling someone that?
+A little pretentious, perhaps, calling someone that?

 The guy who couldn't play guitar very well and just strummed along with the band.

-The song Double Vision was about John Davidson - a New York Rangers goalie, who got knocked out during the 1977 Stanley Cup Playoffs.
+The song Double Vision was about John Davidson, a New York Rangers goalie, who got knocked out during the 1977 Stanley Cup Playoffs.

 He knew that fame was fleeting in the pop music world and considered himself lucky to make it for two years.
 Therefore, he assumed that the Rolling Stones would have at least another year before their fame came crashing down.
-Luckily for them, they made it through the year and then some- they've been together for 56 years (and counting!)

 Anyone with a lick of sense would be afraid of it.

-It's definitely the most popular Metallica song, people even play it at weddings.
+It's definitely the most popular Metallica song.
+People even play it at weddings.

-I suppose it was kind of fitting though for the follow up to "Hail To The Thief".
+I suppose it was kind of fitting though for the follow-up to "Hail to the Thief."

 Diamond-encrusted headphones?
-And why is that ironic?
+Why is that ironic?

 I tried to add this once, but for some reason, it didn't go through.

 While the Who were playing at Live Aid, the satellite broadcast was cut off during the middle of their set.
-Ironically, they were playing "My Generation", and the broadcast faded out while Roger Daltrey was singing "Why don't you all fade away"...
+Ironically, they were playing "My Generation," and the broadcast faded out while Roger Daltrey was singing, "Why don't you all fade away?"

 Keith Richards originally intended for the fuzzy guitar riff to be played by a horn section, so he and Mick Jagger wanted to re-record it.
 The other three Stones, engineer David Hassinger, and manager Andrew Loog Oldham disagreed, so the guitar version was released as a single.
-Of course, it went on to be their first smash record and the one they would be most associated with, and the guitar riff is one of the most recognizable guitar riffs in music history.

 You would think that the Byrds were made up of rock musicians who decided to integrate folk into their style.
-But no. Roger McGuinn, Gene Clark, and David Crosby were all solo folk musicians who had doubled as sidemen for other folk groups, Chris Hillman was in a bluegrass band called the Hillman, and Michael Clarke played congas around San Francisco and LA.
-Chris Hillman had never played bass before; rather, he was one of the premier mandolinists in the area.
-Furthermore, Michael Clarke had never even owned a drum kit before joining the Byrds!
-He was recruited mainly for his good looks (he looked a lot like Brian Jones from the Stones).
+But no. Roger McGuinn, Gene Clark, and David Crosby were all solo folk musicians who had doubled as sidemen for other folk groups.